AI-enabled Prediction of eSports Player Performance Using the Data from Heterogeneous Sensors: Introduction

 Although eSports is recognised in many countries as sport, it is still in infancy period: there is a lack of training methodologies and widely accepted data analytics tools.
 It makes it unclear how to improve the particular game skill except for spending the lion share of time in the game and watching how the popular streamers perform, and participating in trainings.
 Currently, there is a lack of tools providing feedback about the player performance and advising how to perform better.
 It creates a huge potential for the eSports research in order to understanding the factors essential to win in a game.
 Considering the abundance of data available through the game replays, so-called ’demo’ files, allow for replicating the game and performing fundamental analysis.
 This kind of analytics is available for both amateur players and professional eSports athletes.

-Broadly speaking, there are three main research directions in eSports trying to address the problem (i) prediction related research~\cite{prediction}, (ii) affective computing~\cite{affective_comp}, and (iii) social structures in teams~\cite{social_aspects}.
-At present, the research efforts in these areas are fragmented and lack the data collected through the experimentation with eSports athletes followed by modeling and interpretation tasks.
-It could play a major role in the evolution of research on eSports and making its results practically feasible.

 In terms of prediction and analytics, which is relevant to the research reported in this work, most of the current works in eSports rely exclusively on the in-game data analysis.
 However, using only in-game data for estimating the players' performance is a limiting factor for providing helpful feedback to the team and players.
-While it can provide the primary information about the gamer's traits and behavior, the huge amount of data from the physical world is omitted.
-Information about the player's physical conditions, e.g. heart rate, muscle activity, and movements, can represent the current state of player performance.
+While it can provide the primary information about the gamer's traits and behavior, the huge amount of data from the physical world and captured by sensors~\cite{serious-games} is omitted.
+Moreover, sensor data may be more suitable for the eSports domain since models trained on in-game data only quickly become obsolete when a new patch is released.
+Information about the player's physiological conditions, e.g. heart rate, muscle activity, and movements can supplement logs obtained from in-game data to provide additional information for predictive models and potentially improve their performance.
 Multimodal systems utilizing this information have already been explored for audio, photo, and video stimuli \cite{psycho_physical_analysis_multimodal}.